Strict nature reserve: Purpose

 Usage and intrusion are strictly controlled.
 As a result, strict nature reserves often form the core zones, with wilderness areas acting as a buffer zone, similar to the concept used for national parks (which are IUCN category II), but also for UNESCO World Heritage Sites.

 Protected areas

+Australia

+Of all protected areas, two-thirds are considered strictly protected (IUCN categories I to IV), and the rest is mostly managed resources protected area (IUCN category VI).
+Over 43% of the protected area in Australia is publicly owned and managed by the Australian government or state and territory governments.
+The second-largest component of protected areas are the Indigenous Protected Areas, at over 44% and growing as of February 2022.

 Austria

 In Austria, only one area has been designated as an IUCN category I protected area: